openepcis/openepcis-document-converter/README.md

 - **GraalVM-Community Native Builds**: Provides binary executable artifacts for Linux, macOS, and Windows, supporting both amd64 and arm64 architectures.

 By providing a robust and efficient EPCIS event format converter, we aim to support the EPCIS community and facilitate smoother data exchanges across different platforms.

+### Notes on Vocabulary and SBDH Headers
+The OpenEPCIS Document Converter focuses exclusively on converting EPCIS event data.
+It does not convert <EPCISMasterData> (Vocabulary) elements or SBDH (Standard Business Document Header) sections — these parts are intentionally skipped during conversion.

+In EPCIS 2.0:
+Master data should be provided externally via GS1 Digital Link (linkType=masterdata) SBDH headers, if used, must be handled separately as they are outside the EPCIS event scope This design supports clean, standards-aligned adoption of EPCIS 2.0 + JSON-LD, and enables better integration with the semantic web.

 ## Project Modules And Artifacts